kaiuechi/flatiron-microorganism-classification/README.md

 ## Findings
 ### Predictive Ability
 The XGBoost model with custom parameters performed the best out of all the models, making it the final model.
-This final model posesses an accuracy of `98.9%`, making it well suited to predicting the 10 categories in this data set.
+This final model possesses an accuracy of `98.9%`, making it well suited to predicting the 10 categories in this data set.

 For the categories `Volvox`, `Yeast`, `Raizopus`, `Protozoa`, `Penicillium`, and `Diatom`, the model correctly identified all instances of these categories.